Starting a centre-based ECE service

 Designing your early childhood service to comply with the licensing criteria

-The Ministry of Education administers the Education (Early Childhood Services) Regulations 2008.
+The Ministry of Education administers the Education (Early Childhood Services) Regulations 2008(external link).
 Please make sure you read and understand the criteria listed.
 If you need clarification on the interpretation of specific requirements, contact your local Ministry of Education office.

 Bathrooms, nappy change and body wash facilities